oxifreshcarpetcleaning/cakephp3-soft-delete/README.md

     ...
 ```

-3. Your soft deletable model database table should have a field called `deleted` of type DateTime with NULL as default value.
+3. Your soft deletable model database table should have a field called `active` of type tinyint(1) with 0 as default value.
 If you want to customise this field you can declare the field in your Table class.

 ```php
 // in src/Model/Table/UsersTable.php